You are here:

 If the following Financial Aid criteria apply to you, be sure to complete these necessary steps.

 Should you have any questions or concerns, please feel free to email us at firstname.lastname@example.org.
 We'll be happy to answer your questions and help to prepare you for your new life and your new family at SFU!
 Welcome to Saint Francis University!

-All members of the Class of 2019 should meet at the Bell Tower wearing a red, if possible a Saint Francis, shirt.
+All members of the Class of 2019 should meet at the Bell Tower wearing the new Saint Francis t-shirt you received at Check-In.
 The Bell Tower is located directly across from Torvian Dining Hall.
 The Bell Ceremony is a tradition at Saint Francis in which all students pay homage and respect to those who've come before them. *Parents can meet their students at DeGol Stadium for the President's Welcome address.*